Real Estate Communication

 Do you remember playing the telephone game as a child?
 The simple concept of a phrase being quietly whispered to the person next to you, until the final person reveals what they were told.
 Everyone then gets a good laugh hearing how the sentence differed from the original.
 While the game showed the humor in how the phrase was changed, it also showed how simple it is for people to have miscommunication.

-Today we live in a world with the most communication avenues ever.
-The simple telephone has been equipped with e-mail, text, Twitter, Snapchat and Facebook…just to name a few.
+Today we live in a world with more communication avenues than ever.
+The simple telephone has been equipped with e-mail, text, Twitter, Snapchat and Facebook...just to name a few.
 These various forms of communication can use a multitude of means above and beyond just words including images, video and emojis.

 Communication in real estate has always been essential in the coordination of information and documentation to multiple individuals.
 A real estate agent may correspond with their buyer/seller, buyer/seller’s agent, showing company, broker-in-charge, closing coordinator, mortgage lender, attorney, inspector, appraiser, contractor and more.
 Can you see the telephone game developing?